 The interviews with these extraordinary gastronomy pioneers were done by video call, so our next step is to visit them in person and, naturally, sample their food!
 In the meantime, we’re excited to share the eight insights that intrigued us:

-- They are multidisciplinary, and their networks are vast
+- They are multidisciplinary, and their networks

 In a single sentence, Josep Roca of Celler de Can Roca mentions the importance of neuroscience, etymology, drama, applied psychology, artificial intelligence and physics.
 The professionals we spoke to build teams of experts from a variety of disciplines, and they draw from contacts in a wide range of fields, constantly examining other sectors to provide new catalysts for innovation.

 “If you do a creative job, you have to be constantly aware of the technological advances that take place both in the kitchen and in other sectors.” – Eduard Xatruch, Disfrutar

 Despite working for some of the most exclusive restaurants in the world, the wider community and future food sustainability are always at the forefront of their minds.
 In the course of their work, they revive extinct vegetables, drive climate change research, develop water management systems, build menus for hospitals, and mentor new sustainability ventures.